 Analytics & Threshold Configuration

-This page lets you view and configure the settings that determine when and how Riverbed IQ recognizes network behavior as indicators.
+This page lets you view and configure the settings that determine when and how Riverbed IQ Ops recognizes network behavior as indicators.
 Indicators are the fundamental building blocks of incidents.

-A policy controls how the Riverbed IQ data pipeline creates indicators, and, therefore, incidents.
-Upon installation, IQ has a number of built-in policies in place that are configured according to best practices for monitoring networks and which measurements merit being called to your attention in the form of an incident.
-What merits being called to your attention is a subjective, user/network-defined decision, so IQ provides the ability to override some policies with user-configurable settings.
+A policy controls how the Riverbed IQ Ops data pipeline creates indicators, and, therefore, incidents.
+Upon installation, IQ Ops has a number of built-in policies in place that are configured according to best practices for monitoring networks and which measurements merit being called to your attention in the form of an incident.
+What merits being called to your attention is a subjective, user/network-defined decision, so IQ Ops provides the ability to override some policies with user-configurable settings.
 A single policy applies a rule to a measurement on a network entity.

 The Analytics & Threshold Configuration page comprises three sections: